jundalisay/superb/content/en/research/socrates/the-economist/chapter-04.md

 By means of a royal progress through the country, he can personally inspect some portion of his territory, and again of visiting the remainder in proxy as above by trusty representatives;

 In this way, he sees governors that show him districts thickly populated, with soil in active cultivation, full of trees and fruits.
 He rewards such officers with more territory, adorning them with gifts and distinguishing them by seats of honour.
+{{< /l >}}

+{{< l a="Socrates" >}}
 He also sees lands lying idle and with but few inhabitants, owing either to the harshness of their government or the insolence of its officers.
 He punishes such governors and appoints other rulers in their place.

 This creates a great an anxiety to promote the active cultivation of the land by its inhabitants, just as it promotes the defence by its military.